 Closer to home, we find that the interstellar medium of galaxies is often rich with molecular gas.
 In some circumstances, naturally-occurring masers can form, producing extremely bright and collimated beams of radiation.
 Prof. David Neufeld is an expert in all aspects of molecular astrophysics, and uses molecular diagnostics to elucidate the properties of astronomical systems from planets and comets to stellar atmospheres to molecular clouds.
 His research using SOFIA and Herschel observatories has resulted in discoveries of several new interstellar molecules which provide key information about the interstellar medium.
 Characterizing diffuse UV emission has long been a goal of Prof. Richard Henry‘s work.

 The last decade has seen an explosion of interest in the formation of planetary systems, now that we can detect hundreds of extra-Solar planets as well as conduct detailed studies of many of our own Solar System’s planets through a variety of space experiments.
-A number of CAS astrophysicists are deeply involved in these efforts, developing new techniques for detecting extra-Solar Planets (Prof. Holland Ford), studying the atmospheres and magnetospheres of other planets in our Solar System (Prof. Warren Moos), and analyzing cometary spectra (Prof. Paul Feldman).
+A number of CAS astrophysicists are deeply involved in these efforts, developing new techniques for detecting extra-Solar Planets (Prof. Holland Ford), and studying the atmospheres and magnetospheres of other planets in our Solar System (Prof. Warren Moos).
 Following up on these exciting developments, Prof. Colin Norman has organized an interdisciplinary program in astrobiology.

 Prof. Schlaufman is interested in exoplanets and planet formation as well as metal-poor stars and Milky Way formation.
 Most of his recent projects have used the architecture, orientation, and host star properties of exoplanets to explore the physics of planet formation.
 He’s also leading the first all-sky search for the most ancient stars in the Galaxy, with a special focus on the bulge.